Wrangling

 Wrangling is the hands-on work of sourcing, rearing, and managing live invertebrates.

 We handle the full process, from field collection abroad to compliant importation, containment, husbandry, and secure delivery.
-Our work supports feature films, academic research, and living museum collections across the US and Canada.
+Our work supports feature films, academic research, and living museum collections around the world.

 Large colony of Leafcutter ants (Atta cephalotes) excavated in search for myrmecophiles.
 Peten, Guatemala.
 Leafcutter ant (Atta cephalotes) fungus is carefully collected in Trinidad.
 Filming Asian elephants in bamboo forestCamels prepare to carry researchers to their field site.